anagainaru/ADIOS2-addons/ADIOS_bp4.md

 - BP4Writer::PerformPuts
 ```

 The applications calls Put for any number of variables between calls to BeginStep and EndStep.
-There are two modes of writing data: deferred and sync (for deferred Put only copies variables to ADIOS buffers but does not write them until PerformPuts is executed).
+There are two modes of writing data: deferred and sync. `Put` only copies variables to ADIOS buffers but does not write them until PerformPuts is executed.
+In sync mode data is copied to an ADIOS buffer at every put, in deferred mode, pointers to the data are being saved at every put and the data copied durint the `PerformPuts` function.

 The `BeginStep` function clears all the deferred variables.